hlynianyi/frontend-project-12/README.md

 Project using Hexlet backend server for requests and auth operations.
 The registration, authorization, and logout functions have been implemented.
+You can register as a new user or, for convenience, use the following login and password combination to sign in: **admin admin**.
 The user can interact with various channels, add-edit-delete them.
 Also, the user has access to the function of changing the interface locale (Russian and English languages are available).
 The functionality of pop-up notifications (react-toastify) is operational.
 Censorship (leo-profanity) has been applied to the interface.